wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * Consul: Replace perimeter-based security referencing static IP addresses with dynamic <strong>identity-based security</strong>
    * Simulated phising: Avoid being a victim of phishing.
 Don't respond to email links, unknown calls & text without verification.
    <br /><br />

-## Why is a system needed for secrets?

-Questions for secrets management:

-   1. How do applications get secrets?
-   1. How do humans acquire secrets?
-   1. How are secrets updated? (rotated)
-   1. How is a secret revoked?
-   1. When were secrets used? (lookup in usage logs)
-   1. What do we do in the event of compromise? (an unauthorized third-party, such as hackers, make use of the secret)
-   <br /><br />

 <hr />